ganboing/sifive-trace-decoder/README.md

 # trace-decoder
 SiFive implementation of the Nexus trace decoder

-The trace-decoder is a stand-alone program that reads Nexus 2001 traces for the Risc-V architecture as implemented by SiFive and reconstructs the instruction stream that generated the trace.
+The trace-decoder is a stand-alone program that reads Nexus 2001 traces for the RISC-V architecture as implemented by SiFive and reconstructs the instruction stream that generated the trace.
 Instruction traces can be used for debugging and performance analysis.
 Currently, Windows, Linux, and OS X are supported.

 The process to create/capture a trace file is not covered here; only how to build and use the trace-decoder tool to reconstruct the program execution that generated the trace.
 Usage of the trace-decoder assumes you already have or know how to create trace files.